penyt/vim-mode-status/README.md

 4. Move the downloaded files into that folder.
 5. Reload Obsidian and enable the plugin in **Settings** > **Community plugins**.

-## Development

-1. Clone this repository.
-2. Run `npm install` to install dependencies.
-3. Run `npm run dev` to start compilation in watch mode.

 ## License